jasonmuzzy/aoc-copilot/README.md

 <a id="runner"></a>
 ### Runner

 The `run` function, or "runner", takes your solver and automates running it.
-It's highly configurable, but only the simplest example is shown above.
+It's highly configurable -- including by command line arguments -- but only the simplest example is shown above.
 See the [docs](docs/runner.md) for more info.

 <a id="commands"></a>
 ## Commands